 A silky Dutch forward whose crucial goals for PSV and his national team came at the most pivotal moments in their histories.

-Hans Gillhaus operated in the shadows of more famous Dutch forwards, but his timing was impeccable.
-A product of the famed Den Bosch academy, he truly arrived at PSV Eindhoven in 1987.
+Hans Gillhaus set up Marco van Basten's volley in the 1988 European Championship final, securing the Netherlands' first major trophy.
+A product of the Den Bosch academy, he arrived at PSV Eindhoven in 1987.
 There, playing alongside Romário, he was the perfect complementary piece—intelligent, two-footed, and capable of breathtaking finishes.
-His goals were vital in securing PSV's European Cup triumph in 1988, a crowning achievement for the club.
+His goals were vital in securing PSV's European Cup triumph in 1988.
 For the Netherlands, his international career was brief but monumental.
-Selected for the 1988 European Championship, he scored a stunning goal against England in the group stage and, most famously, came off the bench to set up Marco van Basten's iconic volley in the final against the Soviet Union, securing the nation's first major trophy.
-Gillhaus later had a spell in Scotland with Aberdeen, where his technical class left a lasting impression, before his career wound down in Japan.
+Selected for Euro 1988, he scored a stunning goal against England in the group stage.
+He later had a spell in Scotland with Aberdeen, where his technical class left a lasting impression, before his career wound down in Japan.
 He is remembered not for volume, but for the supreme significance of his contributions.

 1946–1964